 Limitation: Requires basic code knowledge and doesn't work in the visual editor

+Squarespace doesn't have a built-in component library - but that doesn't mean you need to repeat yourself endlessly.
+Set up a few reusable blocks and create a habit of saving your best layouts.
 Start simple: duplicate sections, make a private snippet library, and save your code for later.
-It’s not just about efficiency-it’s about consistency.
 The more your site looks unified, the more professional and trustworthy it feels.

 * Read the rest of the post and open up an offer